openhab/org.openhab.binding.zwave/doc/shenzhen/sosremote_0_0.md

 ### Parameter 3: SOS Configuration

 SOS Configuration
-This parameter defines the SOS key function, the SOS key can be configured as emergency event key or central scene notification key.

-If this parameter is set to ‘1’, the SOS key will be configured as central scene notification key.

-If this parameter is set to ‘2’, the SOS key will be configured as emergency event notification key.
-The default settings is ‘2’, the SOS key is

-configured as emergency event notification key.
+<p&gtThis parameter defines the SOS key function, the SOS key can be configured as emergency event key or central scene notification key.</p&gt <p&gtIf this parameter is set to ‘1’, the SOS key will be configured as central scene notification key.</p&gt <p&gtIf this parameter is set to ‘2’, the SOS key will be configured as emergency event notification key.
+The default settings is ‘2’, the SOS key is </p&gt <p&gtconfigured as emergency event notification key.</p&gt
 The following option values may be configured -:

 | Value  | Description |